AdaCore/aws/readme.txt

 Listed below are some minor enhancements and fixes:

    - SMTP date header now properly includes the UTC offset.

+   - Instantiations of SOAP.Utils.Safe_Pointers can now use the named notation for specifying the actual parameters.

    - Plus many small fixes, enhancements, API comments, and documentation work.